explosion/spaCy/website/docs/api/spangroup.md

 When a `Doc` object is garbage collected, any related `SpanGroup` object won't be functional anymore, as these objects use a `weakref` to refer to the document.
-A `W085` warning will be shown when attempting to access the `spans` and eventually an error will be raised as the internal `doc` object will be `None`.
+An error will be raised as the internal `doc` object will be `None`.
 To avoid this, make sure that the original `Doc` objects are still available in the scope of your function.

 </Infobox>